mlanza/ai-literacy/201/05-tools.md

 That’s not just a convenience.
 It’s a handoff.
 A small act of permission — and the software takes it from there.

+## A Broader Definition

+Now take that concept — software acting on your behalf — and zoom out.

+Think about desktop software: Word, Excel, Outlook.
+These too are tools, in a different sense.
+They handle documents.
+They give you a way to read, edit, and manage your work.
+Word doesn’t *own* your content, but it knows how to operate on it.
+The app becomes the hands that work with the file.

+Each one implies access to a particular kind of content: Word for docs, Excel for spreadsheets, Outlook for mail and meetings.
+You don’t just view these things — you collaborate inside them.
+The software shapes how the work happens.

+So now we have two types of tools:

+1. **System instrumentation** — tools that expose real-time signals (like GPS or mic)
+2. **Application scaffolding** — tools that let you open and modify content (like docs or calendars)

+Some tools sense the world.
+Others reshape the work.
+Both expand what software can *do* — and both require permission to act.

+That’s the broader mental model: tools are **capabilities**, granted by you, and designed by developers.
+They don’t come standard.
+They’re wired in, one by one, to make a specific kind of action possible.

+And they imply access, not just action.

+When you turn on a calendar tool, you’re not just enabling scheduling.
+You’re letting the assistant *see your availability*.
+A file tool connects to *your* documents.
+A voice tool listens to *your* questions.
+The capability and the context come as a pair.

 ## From Prompting to Delegating

 Take